thesundowner/Skulker/README.md

 # Skulker Readme

-NOTE: Commit and release dates are out of sync.
-I'm too lazy to recompile everything just because i forgot to print a variable.

 Skulker is a application that let's you hide information in jpeg photos with encryption. the photos will be untouched.
 The only difference is in the file size (obviously).